-- Flip cake over onto the rack, gently remove paper or mat.
+- Flip cake over onto the rack, gently remove paper.

 - The side facing up will eventually become the top of the cake roll.
-Let it sit on cooling rack while making the stabilized whipped cream.
+Let it sit on cooling rack while making the cotton candy whipped cream.

 - Place beaters, bowl and cream in fridge to chill.
 It's important for these tools and ingredients to be completely chilled before whipping.

 - Place water in a heatproof cup and sprinkle gelatin on top to bloom.
 Wait 5 minutes.